elisa-tech/wg-aerospace/meeting-minutes/ELISA-AeroWG-Meeting-20230216.md

 # Closing
 ## Next Steps
-* Organize our ongoing agenda for discussion
+* Organize our ongoing agenda for discussion [mostly done for now]
     * Start collecting literature on state-of-the-art [All]
         * Review [recorded presentation](https://st1.zoom.us/web_client/bai5dum/html/externalLinkPage.html?ref=https://www.youtube.com/watch?v=Fea5XODLBM8&list=PLuDNrzTpK8zqx7AJroClzENM8lpPhGkJu&index=3) on state of real-time Linux
         * Establish list of resources for anyone interested in getting started with Linux in aerospace – the problem and possible solutions
 # Action Items
-* Open Action Items
+* [ ] Invite Stefano Stabellini from AMD to a future meeting for discussion on hypervisor [S. VanderLeest] (consider co-meeting with the system WG)
-    * Invite Stefano Stabellini from AMD to a future meeting for discussion on hypervisor [S. VanderLeest] (consider co-meeting with the system WG)
+* [ ] Check how to assign roles for our github [S. VanderLeest]
-* Closed Action Items
+* [ ] If interested in co-authoring survey, notify Martin Halle (Martin.Halle@tuhh.de) of your interest and email underwhich you would like to register for Overleaf
-    * Forward our 2023 goals to TSC [S. VanderLeest] - Closed
+* [X] Forward our 2023 goals to TSC [S. VanderLeest]
-    * Establish document areas [S. VanderLeest] - Closed
+* [X] Establish document areas [S. VanderLeest]

 # Round Table